 Find people already looking to buy your product

-Whether you find it creepy or not, Facebook can actually tell if you’ve been online searching to buy something as we discussed previously.
+Whether you find it creepy or not, Facebook can tell if you’ve been searching online for something.

 If you sell any product or service online, this is an excellent way to target customers.